How to sand floorboards

 Begin by sweeping the floor with a soft-bristle broom to remove any loose dirt and dust.
 Make sure to reach into the corners and along the edges of the room.
 Next, use a vacuum cleaner with a brush attachment to thoroughly vacuum the floorboards.
 This will help to eliminate any remaining dust particles and ensure a clean surface for the next steps.

-See also How to use philips one blade
+See also How to restart outlook

 2. Washing the Floor